mubeen617/Replit/replit.md

 The system provides authentication via Replit Auth for the Server Panel, plus a separate CRM portal with email/password authentication for vehicle brokers.
 It's designed for vehicle brokers who receive vehicle shipping leads and distribute them to their broker agents to find carriers and arrange vehicle shipments.
 The system handles multi-tenant scenarios where each vehicle brokerage company has its own set of broker agents with different roles and permissions.

-**Recent Update (August 26, 2025)**: Successfully migrated from Express.js + PostgreSQL to Supabase backend and database.
-Major architectural changes include:
+**Recent Update (August 26, 2025)**: Successfully completed full migration from Supabase to PostgreSQL with Express.js API architecture.
+Major changes include:
-- **Backend Migration**: Replaced Express.js API layer with direct Supabase client connections
+- **Database Migration**: Fully migrated from Supabase to Neon PostgreSQL with proper SSL configuration
-- **Database Migration**: Migrated from Neon PostgreSQL to Supabase PostgreSQL with real-time capabilities
+- **Frontend Migration**: Updated all CRM components to use Express.js API endpoints instead of direct Supabase connections
-- **Enhanced Performance**: Direct database connections eliminate API layer overhead
+- **Unified Architecture**: Both admin panel and CRM portal now use consistent PostgreSQL backend through Express.js API
-- **Real-time Features**: Built-in support for live updates on lead assignments and status changes
+- **Authentication**: Maintained dual authentication system (Replit Auth for admin, email/password for CRM users)
-- **Scalability**: Leverages Supabase's edge network for better global performance
+- **Data Integrity**: All customer, lead, and quote data now properly stored in PostgreSQL database
-- **Security**: Row Level Security (RLS) policies for multi-tenant data isolation
+- **API Consistency**: All CRUD operations now go through standardized REST API endpoints
 - Complete vehicle brokerage CRM functionality maintained: leads, quotes, customer management
 - Auto-generated lead numbers with format L-YYYYMM-NNNN and monthly sequence reset
 - Zipcode auto-fill functionality for pickup/dropoff locations using zippopotam.us API